aidanreilly/owncloud_qs/installing/configuring_mariadb.md

 ---
-title: Installing and configuring MariaDB
+title: Installing and configuring MariaDB database
 parent: Installing and configuring the ownCloud software
 has_children: false
 nav_order: 3
 ---

-# Installing and configuring MariaDB
+# Installing and configuring MariaDB database

 1. Install MariaDB.
 See [Prerequisites](../prereqs.md) for complete installation instructions.